Joseph Brackett

-Joseph Brackett Jr. (May 6, 1797 - July 4, 1882) was an American composer, author, and elder of The United Society of Believers in Christ's Second Appearing, better known as the Shakers.
+Joseph Brackett Jr. (May 6, 1797 - July 4, 1882) was an American songwriter, author, and elder of The United Society of Believers in Christ's Second Appearing, better known as the Shakers.
 The most famous song attributed to Brackett, "Simple Gifts", is still widely performed and adapted.

 Biography

-Brackett was born in Cumberland, Massachusetts on May 6, 1797, as Elisha Brackett.
+Brackett was born in Cumberland, Maine on May 6, 1797, as Elisha Brackett.
 When he was 10, his first name was changed to Joseph, like his father's, as the Bracketts joined the short-lived Shaker community in Gorham, Maine.
 This new Shaker community was centered on the Bracketts' property, until the whole group moved to Poland Hill, Maine, in 1819.
 Brackett's father died there on July 27, 1838, but Brackett continued to rise in the Shaker community, eventually becoming the head of the society in Maine.

 Brackett died in the Shaker community of Sabbathday Lake at New Gloucester, Maine, on July 4, 1882.